 If the courses and grades received are not listed on your degree-granting institution’s records, please submit an unofficial copy of the transcript(s) for these courses when submitting your application.
 If offered admission, you will be asked to provide an official copy of the transcript(s) to accompany the submission of your enrollment agreement and deposit fee.

 We do not accept transfer credits.
-An important aspect of Johnson’s MBA programs is the camaraderie that comes from shared experiences and team building activities, which can only be leveraged by completing the programs in their entirety.
+An important aspect of Johnson’s MBA program is the camaraderie that comes from shared experiences and team building activities, which can only be leveraged by completing the programs in their entirety.
 In most cases, exemptions to this transfer credit policy are only provided when students pass exemption examinations.
 Some students also qualify for an exemption by providing certificates from professional designations (such as the CPA or CFA).

 2022-2023 MBA admissions essay prompts

-Applicants to the Two-Year and One-Year Ithaca MBA programs must complete a Goals Statement as well as one essay.
+Applicants to the Two-Year Ithaca MBA program must complete a Goals Statement as well as one essay.
 Applicants to the Two-Year MBA program may complete an additional essay to be considered for the Roy H. Park Leadership Fellows Program full-tuition fellowship award.

 Use this short-answer section to succinctly share your short- and long-term goals.
 If you’re invited to interview, you will have the opportunity to elaborate on your statement further, and you should be prepared to connect your prior experience with your future aspirations.